 Individuals who migrate their tax residency (see the Residence section for more information) from abroad to Italy are allowed to opt for their non-Italian sourced income to be taxed in Italy through the application of a flat substitutive tax, at a fixed amount of 100,000 euros (EUR) (hereinafter the ‘neo-domiciled tax regime’).

 The mentioned tax regime will also apply on:

 - the wealth tax on real estate and financial investments owned out of Italy, and

 - financial monitoring obligations through the Italian tax return (meaning that the individual is not required to declare one's foreign investments into the Italian tax return).

 In such a case, each family member could be subject to a flat forfeiture substitutive tax on non-Italian sourced income at a lower fixed amount of EUR 25,000.

 In order to be eligible for this tax regime it is necessary to opt through the Italian tax return.
-In any case, it is advisable to apply a ruling before the Italian tax authorities.
+In any case, it is advisable to apply a ruling before to the Italian tax authorities.

 To elect such treatment, the individual must meet several requirements, including previous non-Italian tax residency for at least nine years over ten fiscal years preceding the transfer.

 The mentioned tax regime is not cumulated with the tax regime for inbound employees (see New tax regime for inbound workers in the Income determination section).